HarjjotSinghh/flowzmith/CLI_README.md

 ## License

-This project is part of the Smart Contract LLM Builder ecosystem.
+This project is part of the Flowzmith ecosystem.

 ## Support